pupilfirst/wd301-scripts/react-app-state/changing-context/README.md

 > Open localhost:5173 to check if the toggle switch is working or not And yes! it's working as expected.
 So finally, our theme switcher is working as expected.

+**Note:**
+Now one important point to note here is that, the accuracy of dark-mode light-mode depends on the how you use the Tailwind CSS classes in your components.
+Ideally along with default CSS classes (for light mode), you should always try out the `dark:` variant well.

+Currently in our application, you would notice that there are some places where the dark variant is not applied properly.
+I leave that task to you.

 So, that's all for this lesson, see you in the next one.